sluger/Django-AngularJS-App/README.md

-# Restful-Django-Angular-Tutorial
+# Restful Django Angular Tutorial

 **Description**

 This is a simple project based on [Django](https://www.djangoproject.com/) and [AngularJS](https://angularjs.org/) using [Tastypie](http://tastypieapi.org/) to separate client and server side.
-Initially this project focused on Django only (e.g. Inline formsets) and was later expanded through Tastypie and AngularJS to provide a decoupled client side via restful API.
+Initially this project focused on a serverside only implementation (e.g. Django inline formsets - hence the formset naming) and was then expanded through Tastypie and AngularJS to add a decoupled client side via restful API.
+The data held is of 'Authors' and 'Books', where multiple Authors may have written multiple books and vice versa.

 **Global Requirements**